What is Ethereum? A beginner's guide

 Recently we’ve seen a renewed interest in Ethereum from our customers.
 Like Bitcoin, Ethereum (or ETH, the underlying currency) has soared to an all-new record high over the past few weeks as more and more people warm up to the possibilities Ethereum provides.

 At Luno, we support Bitcoin, the dominant cryptocurrency, and Ethereum, the second largest.

 Ethereum and Ether

-Ethereum is the smart contract network, whereas Ether is the token or currency needed to fuel the network.
-That said, as with many new technologies and new names, most people (including Luno) to keep things simple, just call both "Ethereum" and use the currency code ETH.
+Ethereum is the smart contract network, whereas Ether is the token or currency needed to fuel it.
+With many new technologies and names, most people (including Luno) call both "Ethereum" and use the currency code ETH.

-With Bitcoin, both the network and the currency are called "Bitcoin".
+With Bitcoin, both the network and the currency are called "Bitcoin."

 Ethereum at a glance